 - A. The California Department of Fish and Wildlife is the owner and operator of the Fish Springs Fish Hatchery (hereinafter Facility) a cold water concentrated aquatic animal production (CAAP) facility.
-The City of Los Angeles Department of Water and Power owns the property at Fish Springs Road, Big Pine on which the Facility is located.
-Together, the California Department of Fish and Wildlife and City of Los Angeles Department of Water and Power are the Discharger. - B. The Facility discharges wastewater to the Fish Springs Creek, a water of the United States, a tributary of the Owens River within the Upper Owens Hydrologic Area of the Owens Hydrologic Unit (CA Department of Water Resources # 603.20).
+The City of Los Angeles Department of Water and Power owns the property at Fish Springs Road, Big Pine on which the Facility is located and runs the pumps that supply the water for the Facility.
+As the owner and operator, the California Department of Fish and Wildlife is primarily responsible for the monitoring program and day-to-day operations and City of Los Angeles Department of Water and Power, as the landowner and supplier of the water, is only considered a Discharger for the limited purpose of monitoring the flow (influent) to the Facility. - B. The Facility discharges wastewater to the Fish Springs Creek, a water of the United States, a tributary of the Owens River within the Upper Owens Hydrologic Area of the Owens Hydrologic Unit (CA Department of Water Resources # 603.20).
 The Discharger was previously regulated by Order No. R6V-2006-0030 adopted on June 14, 2006 and expired on June 14, 2011.

 Attachment B provides a map of the area around the Facility.
 Attachment C provides a flow schematic of the Facility.